Reticulated swellshark: Description

 The Reticulated Swellshark is a catshark with a semi-flat body, rounded, blunt snout, and memorable pattern.
 It has narrow eye slits similar to those of a leopard shark.
 The shark is a light brown color all around with black and dark brown spots throughout its body.
 The bottom of its body is a lighter color from the top since it spends a lot of its time in rocky crevices.
 Its pattern can be described as dark saddle-like loops across its transverse plane.
 The saddle-like pattern reaches all of its fins as well.
 What differentiates the shark from other sharks is the lack of labial furrows, its oviparous ability, and the ability to inflate its body.
 The shark does this by swallowing water to inflate itself which makes it hard for predators to bite it.
 The catshark has 2 rounded dorsal fins, 2 rounded pectoral fins, 2 pelvic fins, an anal fin, and a long heterocercal caudal fin.
 It can get up to 1.5 feet in size with its tail taking up almost half of its body.
 It has an inferior mouth, four to five gills, and spiny, small teeth.
 The eggs that the swellsharks lay are springy and rubbery.
 They have a yellowish-brown color to them and are semi-translucent.
-It has the texture and look of seaweed, it’s very easy to think it is a part of sea kelp.
+It has the texture and look of seaweed, it's very easy to think it is a part of sea kelp.
 It is very easy to see the fetus through the egg casing.
 The eggs also have tendrils attached to the end of one side.
 The purpose of the tendrils is to get caught on sea kelp so that they do not float away or get dragged by the current.

 Distribution and maps

 The shark has been studied and found in the western Pacific Ocean near China and Australia.
 Its been seen in coastal water and rocky crevices.
 While other Swellsharks can be tracked along the US and Mexico, the Reticulated Swellshark is more common around Asian waters and the Western Pacific Ocean.
 Many studies have been conducted in China, the Philippines, Taiwan, and Australia.
 They tend to stay away from the open ocean, most likely to avoid bigger predators that they cannot hide from.
-Open ocean predators also tend to have bigger and sharper teeth since the environment around them cannot protect them as well, which explains why even with the swellshark’s defense mechanism, it would not be successful in the open ocean.
+Open ocean predators also tend to have bigger and sharper teeth since the environment around them cannot protect them as well, which explains why even with the swellshark's defense mechanism, it would not be successful in the open ocean.
 They stick to the coast and to the bottom sea floor.
-Its flat-like body and inferior mouth let’s us know that they stick to the bottom of coastal waters.
+Its flat-like body and inferior mouth indicates that it sticks to the bottom of coastal waters.